ohmyshake/programming-tutorial/book/intro.md

 ## About the Book ✨

-The Seismology Notebook is powered by [Jupyter Book](https://jupyterbook.org/en/stable/intro.html), which use [MyST](https://sphinx-design.readthedocs.io/en/sbt-theme/grids.html) Markdown syntax.
+The notebook is powered by [Jupyter Book](https://jupyterbook.org/en/stable/intro.html), which use [MyST](https://sphinx-design.readthedocs.io/en/sbt-theme/grids.html) Markdown syntax.

 All the source file are edited by VSCode, `run_jb_build.py` is a Python script to build the HTML and fresh it in Chrome browser automatically.